arminc/arminc.github.io/_posts/2013-01-13-virtualbox-4-2-vs-vmware-player-5.md

 Looking at the results i think the conclusion is that VMware Player gives better performance than VirtualBox.
 Because of the 4 cores in VMware in stead of 6 in VirtualBox it looses almost all of the cpu tests.

-VMware player lacks some of the features VirtualBox has but if you don&#8217;t need those maybe it is a better choice?
+VMware player lacks some of the features VirtualBox has but if you don't need those maybe it is a better choice?

  [1]: http://blog.coralic.nl/2013/01/12/virtualbox-4-2-performance-in-ubuntu-12-04/